ThreatNGSecurity/Compliance-and-Trust/README.md

 <h1 style="text-align: center;">Compliance and Trust</h1>

 # Description
-Organizations' transparency about their security and compliance practices has become pivotal in third-party risk management (TPRM).
+Transparency about an organization's security and compliance practices has become pivotal in third-party risk management (TPRM).
 <br>This repository contains the links to each listed organization's Security & Compliance information.
 <br>